The Unapproved

 That's exactly what I'd been doing.
 Every tool I built had been waiting for fifteen minutes of his feedback.
 I'd structured the entire engagement to be as low-friction for him as possible.

 I don't think he was acting in bad faith.
-I think he was genuinely overwhelmed and genuinely unable to engage with what I was building.
-But the work-trade ended without the trade being settled — and less than four weeks later, I'd understand why.
+I think he was overwhelmed and genuinely couldn't engage with what I was building.
+But the trade ended without the trade being settled, and less than four weeks later I understood why.

 Chapter IV